swastikaggarwal/Harvest_Hub/README.md

 ## Project Summary
 ### The Issue we are Hoping to Solve
 ---
-Global Food Challenge:
+*Global Food Challenge:*
 About one-third of all the food produced worldwide is wasted or lost every year, while millions suffer from hunger every night.
 This happens because many folks lack knowledge about how to use, keep food fresh, and store it properly.
 The result is early spoilage of food.
 Fixing this lack of awareness is crucial for sustainable food practices.
-Examples include not knowing how to store food correctly or misunderstanding expiration dates, adding to the problem of having too much-wasted food and too many hungry people.
+Examples include not knowing how to store food correctly or misunderstanding expiration dates, adding to the problem of having too much-wasted food and too many hungry people. <br>

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>

   To preview and run the project on your device: